-The location of the independent medical examiner's rooms should be as geographically close to the worker's home address as possible or accessible within the worker's travel restrictions.
+The location of the independent medical examiner's rooms is to be accessible within the worker's travel restrictions as certified by their nominated treating doctor.

-In limited circumstances, examination by video consultation may be appropriate and effective and should be considered by the insurer on a case-by-case basis.
+In limited circumstances, examination by video consultation may be appropriate and effective and is to be considered by the insurer on a case-by-case basis.